-The following program is offered only at the Vero Beach location 600 Clock Hour Program
+The following program is offered only at the Vero Beach location 600 Clock Hour Program For tuition cost refer to page 15

 This program is designed to introduce the lay person to the science of Full Specialty through theoretical training and practical application instilling good work habits, ethics, good grooming, and professionalism.
 Students are "fine tuned" and polished so that upon graduating the student is at the entry level of acceptable performance in the business world of Full Specialty.
 This training can result in employment as an esthetician or skin specialist, nail technician, salon or school owner, teacher, platform artist just to name a few.
 The subjects to be covered are: